Cimy-wang/FusDreamer/README.md

 # FusDreamer
-Official implementation of "A label-efficient remote sensing world model for multimodal data fusion"
+Official implementation of "A label-efficient remote sensing world model for multimodal data fusion, IEEE TGRS 2025.
+DOI: 10.1109/TGRS.2025.3554862"

-The corresponding code will be released.

 ## The designed prompts in this paper.